 Timeline & Process for Organic Land Care

-Given the success of the ongoing pilot at Laird and Madsen, in 2019, Salt Lake City announced that one field at Westpointe Park, and two fields at the Regional Athletic Complex would also be added to the pilot to test organic turf management, thanks to a donation from Stonyfield Organic.
+Given the success of the pilot at Laird and Madsen, in 2019, Salt Lake City announced that one field at Westpointe Park, and two fields at the Regional Athletic Complex would also be added to the pilot to test organic turf management, thanks to a donation from Stonyfield Organic.

 - Public Lands found that watering correctly, improving soil structure, and seeding to build a strong turf is the most important aspect of keeping a healthy turf for play on fields.

-- The pilot has helped them look at other products and find better solutions other than routinely spraying herbicides.
+- The pilot helped them look at other products and find better solutions other than routinely spraying herbicides.